 Is the Oregon Promise for You?

-The state has launched its Oregon Promise program—offering new high school graduates and GED recipients an opportunity to have some or all of their community college tuition covered.
+The Oregon Promise program offers new high school graduates and GED recipients an opportunity to have some or all of their community college tuition covered.
 Grants are for students who enroll in an Oregon community college within six months of graduation.

 To Be Eligible, you must meet all of the following criteria: